Skip to main content

 LEAD Week Elective

-All participants will also take a one-week elective course of their choosing in such fields as Engineering, Ethnic Studies, Mathematics, Business, Chemistry, Biology or Religious Studies.
+All participants will also take a one-week elective course of their choosing which may include Engineering, Ethnic Studies, Mathematics, Business, Chemistry, Biology, Theater, Humanities, Sociology, Public Health, Psychology, Neuroscience, or Religious Studies.
 These courses take place every day of LEAD Week.
 On your LEAD Week forms due in August, you will be asked to select one of these courses.
 Please use the following descriptions to select a course.
 These classes will not be graded and will not go on a student's permanent record.
 However, the courses are an integral part of LEAD Week, and it is mandatory that scholars attend all class sessions, participate in class discussions, and complete homework assignments and exams.

 Community Building